ovh/docs/pages/platform/logs-data-platform/roles/guide.fr-fr.md

 - **Dashboards**: Graylog Dashboards can be shared **read-only or read-write**.
 With the read-write access, the users in the role can add, modify and remove widgets of a dashboard.
 - **Index **: Elasticsearch indices can be shared **read-only or read-write**.
 With the read-write access, users in the role can add, modify and delete documents in the index.
 They can also alter the mapping.
 - **Aliases**: Elasticsearch Aliases are **read-only**.
 They can only be used to read the data attached to them.
 - **Kibana**: Kibana can be shared **read-only or read-write**.
 If Kibana is read-only, users have access to the Kibana but cannot modify it.
-If Kibana is read-write, they can modify teh dashboards or the visualizations or any other Kibana feature or setting.
+If Kibana is read-write, they can modify the dashboards or the visualizations or any other Kibana feature or setting.

+> [!primary]
-Note that to give access to data (index or aliases) explored through Kibana to a user, youneed to give at least **read** rights to both the instance and to the data explored.
+> Note that to give access to data (index or aliases) explored through Kibana to a user, you need to give at least **read** rights to **both** the instance and to the data explored.

 Select the items you want to share in the role and they will switch from the **avalaible** column to the **selected** column.
 Go back to the **roles** page to manage the users in the defined role.

 ![menu\_permission](images/permissions_page.png){.thumbnail}

 ## Managing members

 To manage the members of a role, use the same **...** menu to navigate to the **Manage members** page.
 Click on `Add a member`{.action} to add a new member for this role.
- In the username box you must add a ldp username.
-Any person who have a Logs Data Platform service can be added to the role even if their primary cluster is different from yours.
+ In the username box you must add a **Logs Data Platform username**.
+The ldp username can be found in the **Home** panel of your manager int the **General** section.
+Logs Any person who have a Logs Data Platform service can be added to the role even if their primary cluster is different from yours.

 Once a member has been added, he will see the relevant page the item that have been shared to him with an indication on the **Shared** column.
 The available actions will be displayed to him in the **...** menu.